-- (iv).
-Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority business, and women's business enterprises.

-The prime contractor certifies that they established delivery schedules which would allow DBEs to participate in the projects.

-- (v).
-Use the services and assistance of the Small Business Administration (SBA) and the Minority Business Development Agency (MBDA) of the U.S. Department of Commerce.
-The easiest way to utilize the services of SBA and MBDA is to visit their websites: www.sba.gov and www.mbda.gov and use the electronic tools available there or you may send the nearest SBA and MBDA office a certified letter that generally describes the solicitation, the dates it will be open, the types of vendors you are seeking and applicable Standard Industrial Classification (SIC) or North American Industry Classification System (NAIC) codes if known.
-You may also use the services and assistance of the Procurement Technical Assistance Center (PTAC).
-The easiest way to utilize the services of PTAC is to send an email: ptac@ksbdc.org and generally describe the solicitation, the dates it will be open, the types of vendors you are seeking and applicable SIC or NAIC codes if known. - The prime contractor certifies that the assistance of the SBA, MBDA, and/or PTAC was utilized.
-Submit pages printed off the SBA and MBDA websites which evidence efforts to register a solicitation on those sites or submit copies of the letter sent and certified mail receipt as documentation; submit copies of emails with PTAC as documentation. - (vi).
-If a subcontractor awards any subcontracts, require the subcontractor to take the steps in numbers (i) through (v) above. - The prime contractor certifies that subcontractors used for this project will be required to follow the steps of the "six good faith efforts" as listed above.
+(iv).
+Establishing delivery schedules, where the requirement permits, which encourage participation small and minority business, and women's business enterprises.
+The prime contractor certifies that they established delivery schedules which would allow DBEs to participate in the project and the effort was documented with a short memo to the project file. (v).
+Use the services and assistance of the Small Business Administration (SBA).
+The easiest way utilize their services is to visit the SBA webpage and use the electronic tools available there or may send the nearest SBA office a certified letter that generally describes the solicitation, the cit will be open, the types of vendors you are seeking and applicable Standard Industrial Classification (SIC) or North American Industry Classification System (NAIC) codes if known you may use the services and assistance of the Kentucky Procurement Technical Assistance Ce (PTAC) and the Kentucky Department of Transportation (KDOT).
+The easiest way to utilize the services of Kentucky PTAC and KDOT is to send an email to kyptacinfo@kstc.com and Melvin.Bynes2@ky.gov and generally describe the solicitation, the dates it will be open, the type of vendors you are seeking and applicable SIC or NAIC codes if known.
+The prime contractor certifies that the assistance of the SBA or PTAC and KDOT was utilized.
+Submit pages printed off the SBA websites which evidence efforts to register a solicitation on the site or submit copies of the letter sent and certified mail receipt as documentation; or submit copies of emails sent to PTAC and DOT as documentation. (vi).
+If a Prime contractor awards any subcontracts, require the subcontractor to take the steps in numbers (i) through (v) above.
+The prime contractor certifies that subcontractors used for this project will be required to follow the steps of the "six good faith efforts" as listed above.
+Signa ture and date: contai my knowledge and belief, all "six good faith efforts" have been met and the information is document is true and correct; the document has been duly authorized by the legal Signat ture Print name and title Date Date